ksteflovic/JAVA-Design-Patterns/Creational Design Patterns/README.md

 This pattern is one of the simplest design patterns.
 It restricts *the instantiation* of a class to **one** object.

 The Singleton pattern disables all other means of creating objects of a class except for the special creation method.
 This method either creates a new object or returns an existing one if it has already been created.
+Note that you can always adjust this limitation and allow creating any number of Singleton instances.
+The only piece of code that needs changing is the body of the ```getInstance``` method.

 ---
 Source: geeksforgeeks.org